Error-331/code_tests/docs/bible/links.md

 Thrive - January 29 (God always working in you);

+Stillness - January 30 (stop, take a moment to be with God, throw away everything for a moment);

 ## Jesus in RED

 A Good Jewish Boy - January 1 (reach out, fathers business, gospel);